BluTargaryan/pixelStack/README.md

 This was the complete walkthough for PixelStack.
 This was a good project in MERN Stack which involved building everything from scratch.

 Feel free to checkout the repo and contribute any feature you wish to💫

+Clone this repo and use the Sample .env file to environment variables with your credentials in the server folder